 We tend to think of leaders as people who seldom need to negotiate.
 According to popular belief, their position of power enables leaders to issue directives without discussion, spend more time talking than listening, and easily tamp down troublesome conflict.

-Nothing could be further from the truth, writes Tufts University professor Jeswald Salacuse in his new book Real Leaders Negotiate!
+Nothing could be further from the truth, writes Tufts University professor Jeswald Salacuse in his book Real Leaders Negotiate!
 Gaining, Using, and Keeping the Power to Lead Through Negotiation (Palgrave Macmillan, 2017).
 Whether a leader is a CEO, department head, or manager on the night shift, she will find it necessary to negotiate constantly to lead other people.
 Leaders not only negotiate often but also have to negotiate to achieve their goals, according to Salacuse.
-And to do so, they must draw on negotiation skills not normally associated with a top-down leadership style, such as listening closely, collaborating, and making concessions.
+And to do so, they must draw on leadership and communication skills not normally associated with a top-down style, such as listening closely, collaborating, and making concessions.

 The primary tasks of leadership— including setting a direction, creating a team, managing conflict, and motivating others—all require strong negotiating skills, writes Salacuse.
 And to become effective leaders in the first place, we need to negotiate a compelling role for ourselves within the organization.